thiesben/website-ben-hugo-academic/content/publication/money-cannot-buy-realism/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: Experiment task paradigm (based on Garret and Sharot, 2014)
+  caption: 'Experiment task paradigm (based on Garret and Sharot, 2014)'
   focal_point: ''
   preview_only: false